OmerKahveci03/Spatio-Temporal-Variation/README.md

 ## Prerequisites
 - Download the raw tissue data from the gtex database, and leave it in a local directory named "data".
 File path: \data
-- Download the supplementary file located in "data" as well.
+- Download the supplementary file "supplementaryfile.xlsx" located in "data" directory as well.
 It is needed for **auto_threshhold_ad.R**

 ## Scripts
 ### auto_normalized.R